jtojnar/nixpkgs-hammering/explanations/missing-phase-hooks.md

   '';
 ```

-And if you just want to add a flag to `make` call, you might not even need to override the phases.
+And if you just want to add a flag to `make` call, you might not even need to override the phases, see [`explicit-phases`](explicit-phases.md) rule.